Code-Institute-Submissions/susanmarie87-Milestone2_AprResub/README.md

 - In some instances, the cards that have already been flippied can be clicked back over which breaks the logic early on and the victory screen appears earlier.

-- If the game has been won once, the victory screen will not appear a second time.

 <h1>Features To Be Added</h1>

 There should be a timer function added along with a Hig Score Board.